Dilan Yeşim Taşkın

 Dilan Yeşim Taşkın (born 17 October 2001) is a footballer who plays as a defender for Turkish Women's Super League club Beşiktaş J.K. and the Turkey women's national team.
 Born in Austria, she represents Turkey at international level.

 Early and personal life

-Dilan Yeşim Taşkın was born to Turkish parents in Waidhofen an der Ybbs, Lower Austria, Austria on 17 October 2001.
+Dilan Yeşim Taşkın was born to Turkish parents in Waidhofen an der Thaya, Lower Austria, Austria on 17 October 2001.
 She studied at "Höhere Lehranstalt für wirtschaftliche Berufe" (Public higher educational facility for professions in economics) in Sankt Pölten.
 She lives in Schrems, Lower Austria.

 In March 2020, Taşkın started an insurance advisor business in Gmünd.

 Club career

 Taşkın began playing football at the age of five.
 She played futsal in the girls' under-1010 team of JHG Waldviertel in Waldviertel, Lower Austria.
 Until the age of 13, she played for ASV Schrems in various age categories together with boys.
 In November 2014, she took part in the "Bundesländer Nachwuchs Meisterschaft Frauen U14" (Federal states young talent championship girls' under-14).

 In 2015, she transferred to SV Neulengbach Juniors 18, and capped in 21 games.
 In May 2016, she played for NMS Schrems in the "Uniqa Landesfinale Niederösterreich" ("State finals Lower Austria"), and was named a member of the "dream team" after the match.